 Speak Truth

-Through student-facilitated conversations, participants learn to productively and respectfully discuss current, controversial topics.
-The thought-provoking conversations at Speak Truth teach students to defend their stances on a myriad of issues and help them develop and recognize the power of their voices.
-As a national model for civic discourse and dialogue among young people, Speak Truth seminars have the power to shape a generation of socially conscious future leaders and citizens who will be responsible for building a better future for us all.
+Through student-led conversations, Speak Truth participants learn to discuss current, controversial topics in a productive and respectful manner.
+These thought-provoking conversations teach students to defend their stances on myriad issues and help them develop and recognize the power of their voices.
+As a national model for civic discourse and dialogue among young people, Speak Truth seminars have the power to shape a generation of socially conscious future leaders and citizens who can build a better future for us all.

 Common Core College and Career Readiness Anchor Standards for Language